-“You can’t manage what you don’t measure,” they say.
-Knowing what and how to measure is particularly true in the call center, where key performance indicators such as first call resolution, customer satisfaction, cost per call, etc are a prerequisite for effective decision-making.
+They say you can’t manage what you don’t measure.
+Knowing what and how to measure is particularly true in a call center, where key performance indicators such as first call resolution, customer satisfaction, cost per call, etc are a prerequisite for effective decision-making.
 Yet few call centers use KPI’s to their full potential.

 In short, performance measurement and management is a critical discipline that must be acquired for any call center that aspires to world-class performance.